 Move AI Skill Click on this action to select the location where you want to move the AI Skill to, as per your folder permissions.

 Check in the AI Skill Lets you check in an AI Skill to a different folder.
-The Status of the AI Skill is updated and it displays the folder you checked in the Prompt Template.
+The Status of the AI Skill is updated and it displays the folder you checked in the AI Skill.
 Example: if you checked in the AI Skill to the Public folder, then the Status label displays Public.

 View AI Skill Opens the AI Skill displaying details.